skovati/website/README.md

-# skovati.com
+# skovati.dev
-Welcome to my personal portfolio website!
+Welcome to my personal website!
+Everything on here is for educational purposes.